-Textline’s Automations are taking the place of - and expanding upon! - our Auto Response features.
-They're a more powerful tool to give you increased flexibility with automatic responses and other actions, and will allow you to control elements of your Conversations with things like key words, response timing, and automatic Conversation assignments to Agents on your Textline team.
+Textline’s Automations are a powerful tool to give you increased flexibility with automatic responses and other actions, and allow you to control elements of your Conversations with things like key words, response timing, and automatic Conversation assignments to Agents in your Textline organization.

 To get to your Automations:

 - If you have multiple Textline Departments, choose the Department for which you’ll be creating an Automation